If you’re feeling like experimenting more and looking for more Bullet Journal page ideas to add to your monthly setup – you’re in the right place!

-If you wanna learn more about time logging and different ways to include it to your Bullet Journal, be sure to check my post Find Extra Hours In Your Day With Time Log.
+If you want to learn more about time logging and different ways to include it to your Bullet Journal, be sure to check my post Find Extra Hours In Your Day With Time Log.

 Goals and Priorities Page

-The key to solving this problem is to divide your goals by smaller monthly goals.
+The key to solving this problem is to divide your goals into smaller monthly goals.
 And write your action plan each month.